Knee Replacement

 • Lesser chances of infection

-Physical Therapy: As instructed by your surgeon, attend regular physical therapy sessions to rebuild knee strength and mobility.
-Your therapist will collaborate with you to create a rehabilitation programme that is tailored to your specific needs.
+Physical Therapy: Engage in regular physical therapy sessions as directed by your surgeon to regain strength and mobility in your knee.
+Your therapist will work with you to develop a rehabilitation program that suits your needs.

-Walking and Light Exercise: Begin walking and performing light workouts as soon as your surgeon permits.
-This will aid in the prevention of blood clots, the promotion of healing, and the reduction of problems.
+Walking and Light Exercise: Start walking and doing light exercises as soon as your surgeon allows you to.
+This will help prevent blood clots, promote healing, and reduce the risk of complications.

 Dont's

-High-impact activities such as running, jumping, or contact sports should be avoided since they can harm your replacement knee joint and slow your recovery.
+High-Impact Activities: Avoid high-impact activities like running, jumping, or contact sports, as these can damage your new knee joint and slow down your recovery.

-Smoking and drinking alcohol should be avoided because they can slow down the healing process and raise the risk of problems.
+Smoking and Drinking: Avoid smoking and drinking alcohol, as these can slow down the healing process and increase the risk of complications.

-Look for signs of infection, such as redness, swelling, warmth, or drainage near your incision.
-Do not ignore these signs, If you observe any of these symptoms, call your doctor immediately!
+Ignoring Signs of Infection: Watch for signs of infection, such as redness, swelling, warmth, or drainage around your incision.
+If you notice any of these signs, contact your doctor immediately.

 • Ask about the person’s symptoms